 Here are a few helpful things you can do to facilitate your quest for the perfect waterfront building lot.

-Apparel.
-Many buyers preview lots while dressed in vacation garb.
+Apparel – Many buyers preview lots while dressed in vacation garb.
 Though you may get hot without your sandals and shorts, it is usually worth it to dress in jeans and boots.
-This will help you persevere through the underbrush on an overgrown lot and may afford the opportunity to make it to the shoreline when others gave up near the road.
+This will help you persevere through the underbrush on an overgrown lot and may allow making it to the shoreline when others gave up near the road.

-Measuring Devices.
-It is helpful to have measuring devices when reviewing building lots.
+Measuring Devices – It is helpful to have measuring devices when reviewing building lots.
 Because waterfront lots are often irregularly shaped and not well marked, it can be tough to find the boundaries.
-A laser range finder is helpful in locating the shoreline and roadside boundaries.
+A laser range finder helps locate the shoreline and roadside boundaries.
 This wonderful tool is used by golfers and hunters and can be purchased in sporting goods stores.
 I also recommend that you bring along an outdoor tape measure.
-These tapes extend a hundred feet or more, and are typically on a spool.
-They are helpful in measuring off a potential house site.
-You may be able to borrow one of these from someone in the construction business, or buy one from a construction supply store.
+These tapes extend a hundred feet or more and are typically on a spool.
+They help measure off a potential house site.
+You may be able to borrow one of these from someone in the construction business or buy one from a construction supply store.
 Your realty agent may have these items as well.

 In summary, I cannot overstate the importance of taking the time to find the lot that is perfect for you.
 Extensive research, ongoing review online, correspondence with your REALTOR®, and a time commitment to seeing a wide variety of lots by water and on the ground should help ensure that you make the right choice when you are thinking about Buying A Waterfront Lot at Smith Mountain Lake.